ktsirangelos/vim-motions/README.md

 `{` - move to the beginning of the previous paragraph
 `}` - move to the beginning of the next paragraph

-`%` - move to the matching parenthesis
+`%` - move to the matching closing character
 `#` - move to the previous occurrence of the word under the cursor
 `*` - move to the next occurrence of the word under the cursor